Pratikshinde55/Jenkins-pipeline-ways/README.md

   Groovy Language also run on JVM (Java virtual machine).

- Ways of Pipeline as code:
+ Ways of write Pipeline as code:
   1. Scripted
-  2. Decarative
+  2. Declarative

+ways of create pipeline as Code:
+  1. Jenkinsfile (Create on local or gitHub and access by Jenkins WebUI)
+  2. Direct create Script on Jenkins WebUI.